ScottyLabs/dalmatian/CONTRIBUTING.md

 ## Pushing Your Changes

-Please run `pnpm check` before commiting your changes.
+Please run `bun lint` and `bun format` before commiting your changes.